Our experts have put together seven simple things you can do to change how you spend and manage your money.

 Next, work out what money you have coming in, and if there’s a shortfall, it could be time to take action.

-There are many budget apps and online tools like Spending Tracker to help you check your spending.
+There are many budget apps and online tools to help you check your spending.
 Newer digital banks such as N26 have instant statements via their app, so it’s simple to keep track of your spending in real-time.

 Once you’ve got a clearer picture of your income and outgoings, you can ring in the changes with more of our money-saving tips.